-Quick Link Summary of items we use and can be seen referenced in various blog posts and photos.
+Below is a Quick Link Summary of items we use and can be seen referenced in various blog posts and photos.
 Please note our disclaimer at bottom of this page.
-Many, but not all of the links below are from Amazon.
+Many, but not all of the links below are from Amazon or have been provided by fellow Avion owners on various facebook and other forum sites.

 - Interstate RV Metal and Supply: Rubber mouldings (glass bead) for Hehr Windows